-- 1. Check the voltage of the power source at the Power connector.
-It should be between 9.6 and 32 VDC. - 2.
-Check wires and cables for the following: - Loose connection points - Faulty connectors - Cut wires - Damaged insulation, which allows water to migrate into the cable.
+1. Check the voltage of the power source at the Power connector.
+It should be between 9.6 and 32 VDC.

+- 2. Check wires and cables for the following: - Loose connection points - Faulty connectors - Cut wires - Damaged insulation, which allows water to migrate into the cable.
 Water, whether or not it comes in contact with wire, can cause system failure.
-Water may increase the

-- dielectric constant of the cable sufficiently to impede sensor signals, or it may migrate into the sensor, which will damage sensor electronics. - 3.
+Water may increase the dielectric constant of the cable sufficiently to impede sensor signals, or it may migrate into the sensor, which will damage sensor electronics. - 3.
 Check the CRBasic program.
+Verify that enough data logger memory has been allocated for real-time data buffering.
+Typically, a Scan() BufferOption of 300 to 500 should suffice.
 Create a simplified version of the program, or break it up into multiple smaller units to test individually.
 For example, if a sensor signal-to-data conversion is faulty, create a program that only measures that sensor and stores the data, absent from all other inputs and data.
 Write these mini-programs before going to the field, if possible. - 4.
-Verify that each VWIRE 305 in the network has a unique CPI address. - 5.
+Verify each VWIRE 305 in the network has a unique CPI address. - 5.
 Check the data logger and VWIRE 305 operating system and update them as needed. - 6.
-Check that the scan rate is long enough for the measurement time.
+Check the scan rate is long enough for the measurement time.
 The data logger compiler often catches scan rates that are too fast. - 7.
-Ensure that the CPI network bit rate is fast enough for the data generated and that it can accommodate the cable lengths in use.
-(See CPI network bit rate (p.
-32).)
+Ensure the CPI network bit rate is fast enough for the data generated and that it can accommodate the cable lengths in use.
+(See CPI network bit rate [p.
+31].)